togaritogarikun/TeXfiles/README.md

 ===========================
 Each directory holds Makefile.
-When you would like to compile TeX files to output the pdf file, please execute the following command in the same directory TeX files you edited exist:
+When you would like to compile TeX files to output the pdf file, please execute the following command in the same directory where TeX files you edited exist:

     % make